NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 - Column Looper indicates the quantities required for the Looper part of the circuit - use this if building Looper Only Option.
 - Column Buffer indicates the quantities required for the buffer circuit.
-- column Total ss the quantities required for Looper and buffer: use this column if building the Looper Pedal option and the Looper+Buffer Separate Option
+- column Total shows the quantities required for Looper and buffer together: use this column if building the Looper Pedal option and the Looper+Buffer Separate Option.

 | Value | Looper Qty | Buffer Qty | total |
 |:----:|:----:|:----:|:----:|